-Fall course registration for the second year of study normally takes place in April.
-Academic advisement in April is required to be in person.
-First-year students are required to complete degree planners with their faculty advisors at both the August advisement (for first Fall) and November advisement (for first Spring) sessions.
+Fall course registration for the second year of study normally takes place in April, and academic advisement is required.
+First-year students should complete degree planners with their faculty advisors at both the August advisement and November advisement (for first Spring) sessions.
 Students are also expected to meet with their advisors to map out the second year of study.
 The student must deposit their approved degree audit into their ePortfolio (see appendix).
 Students are responsible for keeping their advisors informed about any changes of plan that may take place along the way, and for seeking advisement as needed.